 The choice of lexicons used in this medical communication is deliberate as intended by the advertiser; this is so because of the strict register requirement of the medical institution.
 The adverts significantly use lexical items from the medical register.
-This is perhaps because the adverts revolve round medically related issues, or that some words need not to be concealed Odebunmi (2010).
-Table 4.2 below shows a list of words purposively borrowed from the medical field and how they are used in the communicative event at hand.
+This is perhaps because the adverts revolve round medically as .